7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 The marble front is a mix of white, green, and pink that makes it look like it’s glowing in the sun.

-The good news?
 The cathedral is free to enter, but if you don’t have time to go inside like we didn’t, you can spend an hour or two just looking at the building and the area around it from the outside.

 Tip: If you want to climb the Duomo during your one-and-a-half-day visit, look into the Duomo Cathedral Skip-the-Line ticket to avoid wasting even more time in the long lines outside, which we saw when we visited.

-#5: People-Watch at Piazza della Repubblica (free!)
+5. People-Watch at Piazza della Repubblica (free!)Â

 As we kept walking around, following the ambient sound from the street performers, we soon arrived at the Piazza della Repubblica.

-Also, it’s only a three- to five-minute walk from the Florence Duomo.
+Furthermore, it’s only a three- to five-minute walk from the Florence Duomo.

-#6 Evening: Sunset & Stunning Views at Piazzale Michelangelo
+6. Soak Up the Sunset & Stunning Views at Piazzale Michelangelo

 Since we went in the winter and stayed close to this Florence landmark, the first thing we did after a long day of exploring the city was to relax at our accommodation.

-#7 Bonus: Explore Oltrarno & Piazza Pitti Palace
+7. Explore Oltrarno & Piazza Pitti Palace

 If your schedule is similar to ours (as in, you leave in the evening on the day you depart), and you’d like to make the most of your half-day in the city,

 With its craft shops, quieter streets, and lots of charm, this area has a more local feel.
 You can walk around the streets and visit the Pitti Palace.
-One place we did spend some money on was the Pitti Palace.

 With its craft shops, quieter streets, and lots of character, this area has a more local feel.

-Going to Pitti Palace is like entering a fantastical realm of Renaissance splendour; the enormous palace and its art collection will astound you.
+Going to Pitti Palace is like entering a fantastical realm of Renaissance splendour— the enormous palace and its art collection will astound you.

 At the time of our visit, tickets for adults were €10 P/P, which made it a cheap way to get a close look at Florence’s royal past.
-And you can buy the tickets onsite, so no need for a skip-the-line ticket!

 Where to Eat in Florence, Italy, on a Budget